TaurVil/Papio_ComparativeMethylation/README.md

 # Papio_ComparativeMethylation
-Re-analysis of DNA methylation patterns in papio baboons, published in Molecular Biology and Evolution 2019 (https://doi.org/10.1093/molbev/msy227) and adjusted to the Panubis1 baboon genome.
+Re-analysis of DNA methylation patterns in papio baboons, published in Molecular Biology and Evolution 2019 (https://doi.org/10.1093/molbev/msy227) and adjusted to the Panubis1 baboon genome ([https://doi.org/10.1093/gigascience/giaa134](https://doi.org/10.1093/gigascience/giaa134)).
 Please contact me (taur.vil at gmail.com) with any questions.

 ## Goal
 Redo mapping and analysis of published results for the new genome version.